microsoft/verona/experiments/process_sandbox/README.md

 Calling sandbox functions
 -------------------------

-The call-return mechanism for invoking sandbox functions is richer than the upcall mechanism for the memory allocator.
+The call-return mechanism for invoking sandbox functions is richer than the host service call mechanism for the memory allocator.
 It is free to depend on a working memory allocator, because it is used only after snmalloc's bootstrapping completes and snmalloc does not, itself, use this mechanism.
 It also must support recursive calls with stack stitching.
 At a high level, the parent must be able to call into the sandbox, which may then invoke callbacks, which then may invoke the sandbox, and so on, with a single logical call stack.

 ### Flow control for calls

-When the parent thread invokes the child, it must sleep until the child either returns, or notifies it to invoke an upcall.
+When the parent thread invokes the child, it must sleep until the child either returns, or notifies it to invoke a callback.
 The core building block for signalling between the two is a one-bit semaphore in the shared memory region.
 This is used to implement a token-passing mechanism.
 At almost any time, the child will be blocked on its semaphore waiting for the parent or a parent thread will be blocked on its semaphore waiting for the child to complete.